Byronlee/aozhen-robot/README.md

 Robot designed a point actually moves by commands from HTTP request.

-aozhen-robot is treated as HTTP server and [aozhen](https://github.com/simlegate/aozhen) created by Rails is a HTTP client can send commands.
+aozhen-robot is treated as HTTP server and [aozhen](https://github.com/simlegate/aozhen) created by Rails treated as HTTP client can send commands to server.

 Client and Server communicates with XML.